Latest

 Azn craze!

 Nothing quite ushers in spring like an explosion of warmth and color.
-From the feminine silk scarves to the sleekly framed photographs to the little whimsical shoulder bags, I was immediately charmed by artist’s ability to convey seasonal characteristics.
+From the feminine silk scarves to the sleekly framed photographs to the tiny whimsical shoulder bags, be ready to be charmed by the artists’ ability to convey seasonal characteristics.
 Sometimes I am amazed by how art can manifest your deepest thoughts and feelings.

 Gift paradise

-Some two weeks ago, I was trying to pick a few gifts for an important occasion at the PVG, and before I realized what time it was, I had already spent over 30 minutes just trying to pick two gifts.
+Some two weeks ago, I was trying to pick a few gifts for an important occasion at the PVG, and before I realized what time it was, I had already spent over thirty minutes deciding.
 In economics terms, I have a tendency to generate an excessive search cost, an economic disaster.
 But thanks to Cindy’s help, I was finally able to pick a pair of dazzling earrings (made by Angie Terry), Autumn Woods Herbal Soap (can be found here), and a photograph by Jack Burns out of a delectable selection of art, jewelry, and accessories.
-I’ve met a man who bought his wife a surprise gift one night, and a couple that selected each other’s anniversary gift from the gallery… Aside from cheesy romantic thoughts, I recommend you to check out the lovely exhibition by Lynn Carden happening how at OU-Chillicothe (photos here).
+I’ve met a man who bought his wife a surprise gift one night, and a couple that selected each other’s anniversary gift from the gallery.
+Aside from cheesy romantic thoughts, I recommend you to check out the lovely exhibition by Lynn Carden happening how at OU-Chillicothe (photos here).
 Here’s my favorite part of her artist’s statement:

 “I’ve dug and planted many gardens… When I begin a painting, I select a bloom to bring into the studio — then I hold it in my hand, smell it, turn it this way and that while beginning the meditative experience of drawing.”